The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 return hist

-The following loop simulates the experiment many times and computes to total absolute deviation for each one.
+The following loop simulates the experiment many times and computes the total absolute deviation for each one.

 simulated_devs = [total_deviation(simulate_dice(observed)) for i in range(1001)]

-Here’s what the distribution of the total deviations looks like.
+Here’s what the distribution of the test statistic looks like under the null hypothesis.
 Notice that the total is always even, because every time an outcome appears more often than expected, another outcome has to appear less often.

 pmf_devs = Pmf.from_seq(simulated_devs)